 Fasten off the end and weave in the loose ends throughout the blanket with a yarn needle.

 Thanks for stopping by and I hope you enjoy making this chevron blanket!
-If you don’t have time to make this now add the Wonders Chevron Crochet Blanket Pattern to your Ravelry library to make later on!
+If you don’t have time to make this now add the Wonders Chevron Crochet Blanket Pattern to your Ravelry library to make later on or Check out my crochet blanket library for even more free patterns. 🙂

 If you have any questions, please feel free to contact me on my Facebook page or leave a comment here.